 This is how it happened:

-Even more important, right when signing up Twitter prompted users to follow 5-10 people on their own.
+When signing up, Twitter prompted users to follow 5-10 people on their own.

-Uber constantly improves its service as well.
-Here are some of the experiments they have run already:
+Uber constantly improves its service, as well.
+Here are some of the experiments that they have already run:

 - Uber Ice Cream on demand